-We were also able to provide a fully equipped police cruiser for a small northern Missouri municipality.
+We also provided a fully equipped police cruiser for a small northern Missouri municipality.
 Dogs On Duty has provided cooling vests, GPS tracking collars, and mukluks for search and rescue k9 teams.
 In 2017, Dogs On Duty started a Therapy Dog Program to take dogs to schools and other facilities.
 In 2018, the Therapy Dog Program was recognized by the American Kennel Club as being an AKC registered group.
 In addition, Dogs On Duty educates the public on different types of working dogs.
-As the needs of the organization and individuals we serve change, the gear, and services we provide will also continue to change
+As the needs of the organization and individuals we serve change, the gear and services we provide will also continue to change.

 Dogs on Duty is a registered 501(c)3 organization whose mission is to provide support for working dogs.
 Many of these dogs are owned and handled by individuals with little to no fundraising means when emergencies and expenses occur.
 These k9 and handler teams give their time and talent to help others who need their services.
 Dogs On Duty assists with providing equipment and funds for these teams.

 We aim to support all types of working dogs.
 There are various types of working dogs, including military k9s, police k9s, search and rescue dogs, therapy dogs, and service dogs.
 As the needs of the organization and individuals we serve change, the services and gear we provide will also continue to change.
 Please consider ways you can help us help the community and working dogs.

 HOW CAN YOU HELP?

 You can attend and share our events or even volunteer to help with the event set-up and tear-down.

 bottom of page